 An introduction to the principles of good design.
-Learning more about what it takes to create a good composition.
+Learning more about what it takes to create a great composition.

 What exactly are the principles of good design?

-Simply put, the principles of good design are the tools every artist uses to create an effective composition.
-These tools are: balance, contrast, emphasis, movement, proportion, repetition, simplicity, space and unity.
-How well an artist understands and uses these tools will determine if the composition is a weak or strong one.
+Simply put, they are the tools every artist uses to create an effective composition.
+These tools are balance, contrast, emphasis, movement, proportion, repetition, simplicity, space, and unity.
+How well an artist understands and uses these tools will determine if the composition is weak or strong.
 The desired outcome should be a work of art that is both unified and aesthetically pleasing to look at.
-In a series of discussions we’ll take a look at each one of these principles.
+In a series of discussions, we’ll take a look at each one of these principles.

 - Balance – a feeling of equality of weight, attention, or attraction of the various elements within the composition as a means of accomplishing unity.